HoLuc/GPT-model-Benchmark/README.md

 python experiments/summarization_task.py
   ```

 On the following repository, the results are given as *results/generated_summary.txt*.
-To get the average value of BLEU, ROUGE and BLEURT metrics over the 115 sentences summarized by writing:
+To get the average value of BLEU, ROUGE and BLEURT metrics over the 115 sentences summarized, you have to write:

 ```sh
 python experiments/benchmark.py